aangelone2/das-c/profiling/optimizations.md

-# 1st Optimization Round

-## General Considerations
+# General Considerations

-Optimization was started at `200e6ad`; the library and main executable was compiled with `-O3` replaced by the `-pg` option, and the profiling results in `log-01.log` were obtained by running the commands
+Optimization was started at `200e6ad`; the library and main executable was compiled with `-O3` replaced by the `-pg` option, and the profiling results in `profiling/log-01.log` were obtained by running the commands

 ```
 $ time ../build/das ave -s20 -v 11.large.dat